dharaneeshvrd/project-pim/examples/README.md

 ***Parameters***

 - `--app` - Name of the application
-- `--image` - Base image to be used for the application
+- `--image` - Base bootc image to be used for the application
 |